 Child Development, Transition, and Mental Health

-Helping your family transition, promote attachment and decrease mental health risks
+In collaboration with the Birth to Three Clinic, the Adoption Medicine Clinic is pleased to offer services that help your family transition, promote attachment and decrease mental health risks

 - Transition visit for newly adopted children - within two months of the initial medical visit to the Adoption Clinic; we focus on building a healthy parent-child relationship